ShattsIllia/Shatts-Illia-CV/cv.md

 2. ### Seafood Processor Silver Bay Seafood (Seattle) 6/2019 – 9/2019

  The company is a leader in the food industry.
 It was seasonal work in Alaska.
 I got great experience in communication with people from all over the world.
 This work taught me not to be afraid of hard work and made me stress-resistant.
-I improved my English and visited the USA(what's was my dream).
+I improved my English and visited the USA(that was my dream).

 3. ### Sales Manager Self Employed (Zaporizhzhya) 9/2018-02/2020

  Dropshipping product sales, work with customers and suppliers.
 Sales of goods on free boards such as OLX.
-Worked with more than 150 accounts.
+I worked with more than 150 accounts.
 I made more than 100 sales per month.
-I used Trello for recording clients.
-Entered partnerships with 5 suppliers.
+I used Trello for recording clients andntered partnerships with 5 suppliers.
 I learned to find a way out of controversial situations, which is very useful in any field of activity.

 4. ### Sales Manager OBOLON (Zaporizhzhya) 7/2014 - 2/2018